 - Protectorate: Flanders blocked out all TV channels on his satellite dish, except two, to protect his children.

 - Flanders has a painting of Leonardo da Vinci's Last Supper hanging on the wall.
-This is also a reference to the religious mother in Carrie, who has the same painting hanging on her wall.
+This is also a reference to the religious mother in Carrie (1976), who has the same painting hanging on her wall.

 - Moe reads My Friend Flicka and Little Women to the sick children.

 - Terminator 2: Judgment Day: Homer appears through Flanders' hedge, much like the Terminator robot, who is so liquid that he can go through walls.
-Then when he chases Flanders car with two golf clubs his attack mimicks the scene where the Terminator robot chases the protagonists in this film and clings on to their car.
+Then when he chases Flanders' car with two golf clubs his attack mimics the scene where the T-1000 chases John, Sarah and the T-800 and clings on to their car.

 - Vertigo: Flanders' dream shows him climbing up a staircase into a tower.